 One of the things I’ve always thought was quite unfair, considering how much I love travelling, is that I get incredibly bad motion sickness on almost every form of transport.
 Boats, buses, planes, cars, pick up trucks…you name it, I’ve probably been sick on it.
 Which means that standing between me and the joy of arriving in a new place is always the number of hours I have to spend feeling rubbish beforehand.
 In the words of Alanis Morissette: Isn’t it ironic?

-But funnily enough, getting motion sickness on a surf board wasn’t really something which had crossed my mind.
+Anyway, back to my surfing story!
+Funnily enough, getting motion sickness on a surf board wasn’t really something which had crossed my mind.
 To be honest, that was probably more to do with the fact that I was too busy panicking about: 1.
 The extremely tight wetsuit I had to try and squeeze myself in to; 2.
 My well-documented lack of co-ordination in almost any sporting activity; 3.
 The fact that my “English-speaking” surf instructor seemed to speak mostly in Spanish.

 Taking a surfing lesson was the first task I attempted on my 30b430 list and, having spent a day wandering around Lima wondering what on earth I had let myself in for during the next nine months, I really wanted it to go well.
 It was only as I was paddling out to sea with my instructor Felix (a mission in itself when you’re lying flat on a board almost twice your height and you have no upper body strength) that I thought to ask about what I should do if I fell in.
 I was frantically trying to remember the four steps that he had taught me back on the beach, when I suddenly had a vague recollection about the dangers of a board hitting you on the head.